-State law constrains patient access to NP care.
+State law constrains patient access to nurse practitioner (NP) care.
 NPs are required by law to maintain a regulated collaborative agreement with a physician for at least on element of NP practice.

-NP practice is regulated by the Board of Nursing.
+NP practice is regulated by the Board of Nursing (BON).

 R.C. § 4723.06

 Requirements include an RN license, a graduate degree in an NP role and national certification.

 R.C. § 4723.41